 Administration of Cannabis for Medical Purposes

-The Access to Cannabis for Medical Purposes Regulations (ACMPR) is federal regulation under the Controlled Drugs and Substances Act that came into effect August 2016.
+The Access to Cannabis for Medical Purposes Regulations (ACMPR) is a federal regulation under the Controlled Drugs and Substances Act that came into effect in August 2016.
 These regulations allow for authorized individuals to possess cannabis for medical purposes and for others to possess cannabis for the sake of aiding the authorized individual to take the cannabis.

 Section 56 class exemption of the Controlled Drugs and Substances Act (CDSA) authorizes hospital employees (including nurses) to directly administer medical cannabis to clients with authorization to use it.